Deborah Matthews, PMA®-CPT

 Riki Shore began practicing Pilates in 2014, while living in Scotland, as a way resolve back pain from a fall.
 Feeling better after her very first session, she continued to enjoy increased strength, flexibility and body awareness as a result of weekly Pilates sessions.
 Before she left Scotland her instructor encouraged her to look into teacher training and she luckily found InsideOut Body Therapies in September 2016.
 She graduated from the 450-hour training program offered by The Pilates Center in Boulder, Colorado and completed her internship at IOBT in Durham under the guidance of Mischa Decker, PT, DPT, OCS, PMA®-CPT and Deborah Matthews, PMA®-CPT.
 Riki enjoys working with private clients of all levels who are goal-oriented and motivated to keep moving and growing.
 She prides herself on being a compassionate listener and a focused teacher.
 When not at IOBT, she enjoys spending time with her husband and daughter, and their dog, as well as cooking, reading, knitting and traveling.

-RJ holds a 200-hour Prana Flow® teacher certification from Evolve Movement, Raleigh, NC and is working toward her 1000-hour certification in yoga therapy through a combination of intensive study with Joseph and Lillian LaPage at Kripalu and internship.
-RJ completed Divine Sleep Yoga Nidra Meditation training with Jennifer Reiss in June 2013.
-Additionally, RJ holds a Bachelors of Arts in English with a minor in Creative Writing from West Virginia University.
+With a 200-hour Prana Flow® teacher certification from Evolve Movement, Raleigh, NC and a 200-hr certification in yoga therapy with additional certifications in Divine Sleep Yoga Nidra Meditation, and pre/post natal care yoga and meditation certification, RJ continues regularly to develop her expertise and offerings.
+She holds a Bachelors of Arts in English with a minor in Creative Writing from West Virginia University.

 Samantha Chase is a Pilates Method Alliance® Certified Pilates Teacher and owner of Full Circle Pilates in Raleigh, NC.
 She has been practicing Pilates since 2004 and after experiencing positive changes in her physical fitness level as well as benefiting from an improved mind/body connection, she decided to embark on a new career to share her experiences with others.
 Samantha earned her Mat Certification from Power Pilates in 2011 and continued her training with The Pilates Center's Teacher Training Program at InsideOut.
 Samantha graduated from the 950-hour Advanced Teacher Training program in 2013.
 Through both classical and innovative approaches, Samantha hopes to not only assist clients in reaching their physical fitness goals, but also aid clients in body rehabilitation efforts.